Theme Studio Overview

 In theme studio utility, each theme has a unique common variable list.
 When user changes the common variable color code value, it will be reflected in all the Syncfusion WPF controls.
 All Syncfusion WPF control styles are derived from these theme-based common variables.
 This common variable list is handled inside the theme studio application for customizing theme-based colors.

-Let us now see the step-by-step procedure to launch and work with the theme studio utility below.
+Let us see the step-by-step procedure to launch and work with the theme studio utility as follows.

 from the start-up panel.

-The theme studio application has been divided into two sections: the controls preview section on the right, and the theme customization section on the left.
+The theme studio application has been divided into two sections: the controls preview section on the left, and the theme customization section on the right.

-To apply predefined themes, we need to select the appropriate themes from Themes List Dropdown available in the top left corner.
+To apply predefined themes, select the appropriate themes from Themes List Drop-down available in the top left corner.

 Use the built-in color picker in the theme customization section to select the desired solid or gradient color.